 As a solo traveller, you might be tempted to over pack.
 Trust us, you won’t need three hoodies in Thailand, it’s going to be stinking hot!
 Do some research into the climate and pack accordingly.
 Leave your hair straighteners at home, you will be seriously having too much fun to worry about hair-frizz.
 If you’re super worried about it, buy a hat.

 One really important thing is to make absolutely sure you have all of your necessary paperwork with you!
 Make photocopies of your passport, insurance information and travel itinerary and stash them somewhere safe.
 Even better, take multiple copies and have one on you at all times.
 This will make your life 100 times easier if something happens to go wrong.

 Image: @troyvlogsabroad - Solo IVHQer in South Africa - via Instagram

 Keep in touch!

-Do some research on helpful apps that will make your life easier while traveling - WhatsApp for instant messaging through wifi, a language translator and an itinerary app are some standard must-haves on the trusty old iPhone.
-Keep a travel journal using a blog, this is an interesting way for your friends and family to keep up to date on your travels without being bombarded on Facebook!
+Do some research on helpful apps that will make your life easier while traveling - WhatsApp for instant messaging through wifi, a language translator and an itinerary app can all make your life a lot easier.
+Keep a travel journal using a blog - this is an interesting way for your friends and family to keep up to date on your travels without you being bombarded on Facebook!